PixelVisionStudios/Mob-Spawner-Highlight-for-fabric/README.md

 - Highlights mob spawners with a `spawnDelay` value **not equal to `2`** (tells you if there was a player within 12 blocks of a spawner)
 - Client-side only does **not** require server installation
 - Uses Fabric
+- You need some level of technical knowledge for this mod, as I haven't added anything extra to help with the user experience.
+Any adjustments are made directly in the code; nothing too difficult.
+However, if this is not something you're used to, I would recommend looking into a more polished mod.

 ---